 When to Track: Weekly

-The conversion builds upon the effectiveness of open rate, click rate, and call to actions.
+The conversion builds upon the effectiveness of open rate, click rate, and call to action.

-It determines that the user is responding and taking an action like purchasing your product, downloading brochure, etc; depending on what type of call to actions you have used in your email marketing campaign.
+It determines that the user is responding and taking an action like purchasing your product, downloading a brochure, etc; depending on what type of call to action you have used in your email marketing campaign.